-In the rest of 2017 we’ll offer the New Tribe Experience on: Sept.
-8-10, Vancouver Island, BC, Canada & December 7-10 Ashland, OR.
+Later this year, we offer the New Tribe Experience December 9th in Ashland, OR.
 We want to guide you step by step in how to co-create your very own tribe!
 Please see the info below (5 min. read) to the end for details.
 If you’re ready call us at 541-482-2335 or send a note!

 This workshop is for people longing for their own long-term, bonded community of people, we call tribe.
 This “new” tribe is designed to deepen love and connection in your life.
 It also creates a safety net to navigate rapidly changing times.
 This non-residential model (everyone has their own home) we have developed will bring you joy and save you years of struggle attempting to learn what we have to share.